AideenM12/Childs-Play-English-MS2/README.md

 <img src="documentation/doc-images/ms2bold.png" width="450" height="250" alt="milestone palette two">

-**Typography**
+Both palettes were created on the [Coolors Website](https://coolors.co).

+### Typography

 The 'Chewy' and 'Chilanka' fonts were found on [Google Fonts](https://fonts.google.com/) were chosen because of their child-like and cartoonish qualities to appeal to a junior audience.

-**Imagery**
+The 'Chewy' font was chosen for its bold clear nature in order to present the site brand, questions and headers clearly.
+The 'Chilanka' font was chosen as a softer contrast for smaller text and also for it's similarity to the Disney font which I felt would appeal to the target audience.

+### Imagery

 The imagery was found on the [FreePik Website](https://www.freepik.com/).
 It was chosen based on its suitablity for the target audience and also for its use of color which is similar to the color palettes selected for the site.

-## Features left to implement
+Changes to the quiz topics were made based on imagery.
+Objects replaces clothes as a quiz topic in order to maintain similar imagery throughout the site.

 ## Skeleton